yt-dlp/yt-dlp/README.md

                                     Password for client certificate private key,
                                     if encrypted.
 If not provided, and the key is encrypted, yt-dlp will ask interactively
+    --proxy-client-certificate CERTFILE
+                                    Path to client certificate file in PEM format for HTTPS proxy.
+May include the private key
+    --proxy-client-certificate-key KEYFILE
+                                    Path to private key file for client certificate for HTTPS proxy
+    --proxy-client-certificate-password PASSWORD
+                                    Password for client certificate private key,
+                                    if encrypted, for HTTPS proxy.
+If not provided, and the key is encrypted, yt-dlp will ask interactively

 ## Post-Processing Options:
     -x, --extract-audio             Convert video files to audio-only files